Career Definition for a Microsoft Certified Professional

 Computer User Support Specialists

-The U.S. Bureau of Labor Statistics (BLS) reports that employment opportunities for computer support specialists in general are expected to increase by 17% nationwide between 2012 and 2022, or faster than average when compared to all other occupations.
-Specialists employed by computer systems design companies will see a 49% growth in jobs during the same 10-year period.
-As of May 2012, the median annual salary for a computer user support specialist was $46,420 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that employment opportunities for computer user support specialists in general are expected to increase by 11% nationwide between 2016 and 2026, or faster than average when compared to all other occupations.
+These professionals held approximately 630,700 jobs as of 2018.
+As of May 2018, the median annual salary for a computer user support specialist was $50,980.

 Information Security Analyst

 Information security analysts are typically employed by businesses, computer services, financial firms and other organizations, where their responsibilities include protecting IT systems from cyberattacks.
-According to the BLS, this is a fast growing field, with opportunities for information analysts expected to increase by a dramatic 37% nationwide between 2012 and 2022.
-As reported by the BLS, the median annual salary for an information analyst in May 2012 was $86,170 (www.bls.gov).
+According to the BLS, this is a fast-growing field, with opportunities for information analysts expected to increase by 28% nationwide between 2016 and 2026.
+As reported by the BLS, the median annual salary for an information analyst in May 2017 was $95,510.

 Completion of a bachelor's degree program in computer science or a closely related subject area is required to enter the field.
 Individual employers may look for candidates with a Master of Business Administration (concentration in information systems).
-Through Cisco Systems, Inc., aspiring professionals can also purse industry certifications in cybersecurity, firewall security or network admission control, among other credentials (www.cisco.com).
+Through Cisco Systems, Inc., aspiring professionals can also pursue industry certifications in cybersecurity, firewall security or network admission control, among other credentials.